 Helping Hands Food Pantry

-Our food pantry is our largest endeavor.
-Over 250 households come to our food pantry every month seeking food to feed their families.
+Our food pantry is our primary endeavor.
+Almost 300 households come to our food pantry every month seeking help to stretch their food budget to feed their families.
 Over 1,000 individuals live in those households.
 We feed over 6 city blocks every month!
-We have a lot of elderly and disabled people looking for ways to supplement their social security because social security is not enough to meet their monthly expenses.
-On the first and third Sunday of every month we take up a food collection after all the masses.
-Parishioners bring canned goods and other items to mass with them and drop them off in the white barrels in the Gathering Area.
-Our school is very involved in giving aid to the poor.
-They have a monthly food collection, the Girl Scouts donate Girl Scout cookies and more, the sports teams donate canned goods, Market Day donates pies and more for Helping Hands to distribute to the needy.
+Our clients are people of all ages whether they are young or elderly, on social security, have been laid off , or have lost their job due to economic conditions, or face other circumstances.
+St. Jude Church and School are very supportive of our efforts.
+On the first and third Sunday of every month, parishioners bring canned goods and other food items to mass with them and drop them off in the white barrels in the Gathering Area.
+Our school also supports us with a monthly food collection.
+The sports teams donate canned goods, the Girl Scouts donate cookies, and Market Day donates pies and more.
+We are thankful and very much appreciate the support.

-In order to accomplish our mission. we have many fund raisers.
-We have our elegant Victorian Christmas Tea every other year.
-We have card parties, book sales, jewelry/purse sales and bake sales.
-We receive the donations from the poor boxes and gratefully accept other monetary donations.
+In order to help accomplish our mission, we have fundraisers.
+Two of our popular fundraisers are bake sales and card parties.
+We receive donations from the poor boxes, and gratefully accept monetary donations.

-We are members of Second Harvest Food Bank and have received grants from Wal-Mart, Lorain County Community Action Agency, The Jake Nolan Foundation, Second Harvest Food Bank and more.
+We are members of Second Harvest Food Band and have received grants form Wal-Mart, Lorain County Community Action Agency, The Jake Nolan Foundation, Second Harvest Food Bank and more.